Water Quality

 The City is currently replacing lead service lines via two main methods:

-2. On an individual basis through the Lead Rebate Program.
+- On an individual basis through the Lead Service Line Replacement Program.

-These efforts will be included and tracked in annual lead service line replacement plans, which the City will be required to submit to the IEPA beginning in April 2024.
+These efforts will be included and tracked in annual lead service line replacement plans, which the City must submit to the IEPA.
+The tracking and submitting the annual lead service line replacement plans started in April 2024.

 Learn more about lead service line replacement